2017 Africa Cup of Nations final

 The 2017 Africa Cup of Nations final was an association football match to determine the winner of the 2017 Africa Cup of Nations, organised by the Confederation of African Football (CAF).
 The match was held at the Stade de l'Amitié in Libreville, Gabon, on 5 February 2017 and was contested by Cameroon and Egypt.
 The sixteen teams who had qualified for the tournament were divided into four groups of four, with the top two from each group progressing to the knock-out phase.
 Cameroon finished as runners-up in Group A before defeating Senegal and Ghana in the quarter-final and semi-final, while Egypt reached for the final by first winning Group D and then beating Morocco and Burkina Faso.

-Egypt started the final strongly and took a 1–0 lead through Mohamed Elneny after 22 minutes.
+Egypt started the final strongly and took a 1–0 lead on a goal by Mohamed Elneny after 22 minutes.
 Cameroon had more possession than Egypt in the first half, but their attack lacked potency, and Egypt led at half time.
 The Egyptians made few attempts to attack in the second half, and Cameroon equalised after 59 minutes through Nicolas Nkoulou, who had come on as a substitute.
 Egypt were unable to adjust, and Cameroon continued to have the better chances, eventually scoring again two minutes before the end, through Vincent Aboubakar, to record a 2–1 win.
 The victory marked their fifth Africa Cup of Nations title.
 As winners, they represented CAF at the 2017 FIFA Confederations Cup in Russia, but they did not progress beyond the group phase.